li6in9muyou/li6in9muyou.github.io/_posts/2023-03-05-distributed-systems.md

 modifying data across multiple servers.
 Two main topics of this lecture are concurrency control and atomic commit.
 A transaction packs series of operation into an atomic operation.
+To facilitate such operations, concurrent system often provides abstract primitives for application programmers that mark the start and the end of a transaction.
+Another very useful abstraction would be to abort.
+When an abort happens, the execution system rolls back intermediate modifications.
+An abort may not indicates an error because interrupting a transaction can resolve a dead lock.

 The classical ACID: